Does God Answer all “In Jesus Name” Prayers?

 The Son of God wept, NOT because He was helpless like I was or often am in situations like this.
 In fact, His main purpose there after His intentional 3-day delay, was to raise Lazarus from the dead and glorify His Father!
 Jesus was moved by the pain and weeping around Him because of Lazarus.
 I remembered that very moment that Jesus understood my pain and indeed cared for my friend more than I did.
 Although I still wish I was super rich to be able give to my friend all the amount she needs, I know that a little bit can go a long way.

-I launched a GoFundMe campaign for my friend Rose.
+I launched a campaign for my friend Rose.
 I accepted that I may not be able to raise all the money that she needs at the moment, or that I may be surprised.
 Either way, I am being obedient, and trusting the Lord for His provision and compassion for His children.
 I have not really done any other fundraising campaign, and I absolutely hate asking money from people.
 Nonetheless, I also believe in God’s miracles and the way He uses His own people!

 Please click here to join my campaign: Help a Rwandan genocide against the Tutsi Survivor Widow!